ksun4176/Gubii/sql_database/README.md

 2. Call `ssh -i ../jumpbox-key -f -N -L <local-port-you-connect-to>:<rds-endpoint>:<rds:listening-port> ec2-user@<bastion-endpoint> -v` to create an SSH tunnel
 3. Update `.env` to localhost:<local-port-you-connect-to>
 4. Update the database schema using `npm run migrate`
+5. Close the ssh tunnel by killing the process listening to the port

 ## Technical Details
 This executable is built in Node.js.